asterisk/documentation/docs/Configuration/Dialplan/Subroutines/Party-ID-Interception-Macros-and-Routines.md

----
+!!! note

-**Note:**  As Interception routines are implemented internally using the [Gosub](/Asterisk-11-Application_Gosub) application, all routines should end with an explicit call to the [Return](/Asterisk-11-Application_Return) application.
+    As Interception routines are implemented internally using the [Gosub](/Asterisk-11-Application_Gosub) application, all routines should end with an explicit call to the [Return](/Asterisk-11-Application_Return) application.

----
+[//]: # (end-note)

 The interception routines give the administrator an opportunity to alter [connected line and redirecting information](/Configuration/Functions/Manipulating-Party-ID-Information) before the channel driver is given the information.
 If the routine does not change a value then that is what is going to be passed to the channel driver.